Video Game / Yu-Gi-Oh! Monster Capsule GB

 game similar to chess.
 Each monster has different stats and attacking ranges, which can be increased with items.
-Attacking is calculated by terrain advantages, whether or not an enemy can be attacked by more than one monster, and dice rolls—critical hits and critical fumbles can occur.
+Attacking is calculated by terrain advantages, whether or not an enemy can be attacked by more than one monster, and dice rolls — critical hits and critical fumbles can occur.
 When monsters are destroyed, they're lost forever, so players must choose battles carefully.
-In the RPG worlds, random encounters are determined by dice rolls.
+In the RPG worlds, random encounters and some events are determined by dice rolls.

 - Bonus Boss: In the postgame, you can duel Joey, Tea, Tristan, Ryou, Grandpa, Pegasus, Bandit Keith, Shadi, Yami Bakura, and a freed Seto Kaiba.
 The latter two have the toughest monsters in the game.

 - Brainwashed and Crazy: Kaiba's subordinates and Kaiba himself have been corrupted by the Millennium Ring.